Vibe

 Presentations

 • Czerwonka, M., Mottarella, M., & Prat, C. S. (November 2025).
 Investigating Individual Differences in Decision Strategy.
-Poster, Psychonomic Society 66th Annual Meeting, Denver, CO.
+Poster presentation given at Psychonomic Society 66th Annual Meeting, Denver, CO.

 • Czerwonka, M., Mottarella, M., & Prat, C. S. (May 2025).
 Exploring Individual Differences in Decision Strategy.
-Poster, Mary Gates Symposium, University of Washington.
+Poster presentation given at Mary Gates Symposium, University of Washington.

 • Czerwonka, M., Mottarella, M., & Prat, C. S. (May 2024).
-Visual, Verbal and Balanced Processing Styles.
-Poster, Mary Gates Symposium, University of Washington.
+Visual, Verbal and Balanced Processing Styles: Exploring the Effects of Attentional Biases on Decision Making Under Conflict.
+Poster presentation given at Mary Gates Symposium, University of Washington.

 Invited Talks

-• Czerwonka, M. (February 2024).
-Visual, Verbal and Balanced Processing Styles: Research Background and Proposal.
-Invited talk, Cognition and Cortical Dynamics Lab, UW.
+• Czerwonka, M. (February 2024) Visual, Verbal and Balanced Processing Styles: Research Background and Proposal.
+Invited Talk at Cognition and Cortical Dynamics Laboratory Meeting, University of Washington.

 Skills

-• Programming: R (RMarkdown, tidyverse, ggplot2), Python (Jupyter, matplotlib), SQL (SQLite), Psytoolkit
+• Programming: R (Rmarkdown, Tidyverse), Python (Jupyter Notebook), SQL (SQLite), Psytoolkit

-• Languages: English (Native), Polish (Native), Korean (Proficient), Spanish (Proficient)
+• Foreign Languages: English (Native), Polish (Native), Korean (Proficient), Spanish (Proficient)

 Licenses & Certifications